lquatrin/codebook-fore-back-segmentation/README.md

 * Kyungnam Kim, Thanarat H. Chalidabhongse, David Harwood, Larry Davis, Real-time foreground–background segmentation using codebook model, Real-Time Imaging, Volume 11, Issue 3, 2005, Pages 172-185, ISSN 1077-2014, https://doi.org/10.1016/j.rti.2004.12.004.

-* Abstract: We present a real-time algorithm for foreground–background segmentation.
-Sample background values at each pixel are quantized into codebooks which represent a compressed form of background model for a long image sequence.
-This allows us to capture structural background variation due to periodic-like motion over a long period of time under limited memory.
-The codebook representation is efficient in memory and speed compared with other background modeling techniques.
-Our method can handle scenes containing moving backgrounds or illumination variations, and it achieves robust detection for different types of videos.
-We compared our method with other multimode modeling techniques.
-In addition to the basic algorithm, two features improving the algorithm are presented—layered modeling/detection and adaptive codebook updating.
-For performance evaluation, we have applied perturbation detection rate analysis to four background subtraction algorithms and two videos of different types of scenes.

 ### Project settings

 ---